hsbc/mrpusa/README.md

 However, this should only be understood as an example and other means of visually presenting data collected via this methodology can be achieved and distributed as per your/your users' needs.

-# Measuring Real Power Usage of Software Application Project :
+# Measuring Real Power Usage of Software Applications Project :

 # PART-1:Execute JAVA APPLICATION